Perceptions of religious imagery in natural phenomena: Hinduism

-Monkey tree

 In Jurong West, Singapore in September 2007, the discovery of calluses on a tree which look like the Hanuman, the monkey deity in the Hindu pantheon, created a social phenomenon.
 There are two nearby trees which also resemble deities.
 One features an apparent outline of Guan Yin, the goddess of mercy, and another resembles the Hindu elephant god Ganesha.

 Created depictions

 In some cases, apparent religious images have been deliberately created from natural materials as part of an artistic endeavor or investigation into the phenomenon of perceptions of religious imagery.
 The "Pope Tart" was a hoax apparition created by Karen Stollznow in 2005 as part of an investigation into pareidolia for The Skeptic in Australia.
-In other cases these deliberate images have been mere commercial ventures.
+In other cases these deliberate images have been commercial ventures.
 The Jesus Toaster and The Virgin Mary Toaster were created by Galen Dively in 2010.
 These toasters create images of Jesus and Mary on bread.